 Learn About the Chart of Accounts

-Your Chart of Accounts is simply the list of accounts that your organization uses to track funds and financial activity.
-It's called a "Chart of Accounts" by accounting convention but it isn't really a "chart" in the typical sense, so you might prefer to think of it as a "List of Accounts."
+Your chart of accounts is the list of accounts that your organization uses to track funds and financial activity.
+It's called a "chart of accounts" by accounting convention but it isn't really a "chart" in the typical sense, so you might prefer to think of it as a "list of accounts".

-Already know what a Chart of Accounts is??
-Check out this article on working with the Chart of Accounts
+This article provides a general overview of the chart of accounts.
+Already know what a chart of accounts is?
+Check out this article on working with the Chart of Accounts.

 What are the different account types?